ericlay/fuzzy-pokedex/README.md

 ![Screenshot](https://github.com/ericlay/fuzzy-pokedex/blob/main/screenshot.png?raw=true)

-Requires BeautifulSoup4, fzf, parallel, espeak-ng, pokemon-colorscipts and, any nerd font; all else should be there
+Requires fzf, parallel, jq, espeak-ng, pokemon-colorscipts and, any nerd font; all else should be there

 ```
 Use fzf to search Pokemon stats